marcusmcb/JS-Drum-Machine/README.md

 Supported devices (verified working in Chrome):

-* Novation Launchkey Mini MK3 - use the first nine white key starting from the left to play sounds (using the default octave setting)
+* Novation Launchkey Mini MK3 - use the first nine white keys starting from the left to play sounds (using the default octave setting)
+* Native Instruments M32 - use the first nine white keys starting from the left to play sounds (using the default MIDI mode on boot up)
 * Arturia BeatStep - use the front pad row to play sounds (no other set up needed!)

 Enjoy!